octobercms/october/modules/system/assets/ui/docs/popover.md

 ### Template content

-Define the popover content as a template and reference it with `data-content="#myPopoverContent"`.
+Define the popover content as a template and reference it with `data-content-from="#myPopoverContent"`.

 ```html
 <script type="text/template" id="myPopoverContent">